 A petition is used to draw attention to an issue of public interest or concern and to request that the House of Commons, the Government of Canada, a Minister of the Crown, or a member of Parliament take or refrain from some action.

 Petitioners cannot directly present a petition to the House of Commons; only a Member of Parliament is able to do so.
-In order to have his or her petition presented in the House, a petitioner must secure a Member’s assistance.
+A petitioner must therefore ask a member if he or she accepts to present the petition in the House.

-A petition must be addressed to one of the following:
+A petition must be addressed to at least one of the following: